Team-building games for companies, organizations, and teams

 Project teams, processes, departmental work

-Process: Subgroups build individual sections.
-The marble must not be stopped/touched.
-Only when all transitions work does it reach the goal.
+Procedure: Subgroups build individual sections.
+The marble must not be stopped or touched.
+Only if all handovers work does it reach the goal.

 20–45 minutes